 Food & Water –

 Outbreaks have been documented in various parts of Niger in recent years.
-Vaccination is recommended for all travellers to affected regions. - Yellow Fever –
+Vaccination is recommended for all travellers to affected regions. - Hepatitis A –

 Mosquito –

 Required for arriving travellers from ALL countries.
-Recommended for all travellers over 9 months of age traveling south of the Sahara. - Rabies –
+Recommended for all travellers over 9 months of age travelling south of the Sahara. - Rabies –

 Saliva of Infected Animals –